HetTalati11/finance_tracker/README.md

 - Split amount columns: `Money Out`, `Paid Out`, `Debit`, `Withdrawal`, `Money In`, `Paid In`, `Credit`, `Deposit`

 Negative amounts are treated as spending.
 Positive amounts are treated as income.

-## Privacy And Security Notes

-This is a personal portfolio MVP, not a production finance product.

-- No bank account connection is used.
-- No financial data is committed to the repository.
-- The sample CSV contains synthetic data.
-- Live sync URLs are stored locally in the browser.
-- Anyone with the Apps Script URL could submit rows, so the URL should be treated as private.

-For production use, the next step would be authenticated write access through a backend or OAuth flow.

-## What This Demonstrates

-- Product scoping for a useful MVP.
-- Responsive frontend implementation.
-- Browser-side CSV parsing and data transformation.
-- Spreadsheet automation with Google Apps Script.
-- Progressive enhancement: works locally, improves with live sync.
-- Practical tradeoffs between simplicity, privacy, and deployability.
-- Clear documentation for setup and future extension.

-## Future Improvements

-- Add authenticated Google/Microsoft OAuth.
-- Replace deterministic insights with a real LLM summarisation layer.
-- Add editable categories and category rules.
-- Add charts for month-over-month trends.
-- Add recurring-payment detection.
-- Add automated tests for CSV parsing and insight generation.
-- Build an Excel-native version with Microsoft Graph and OneDrive tables.